spartan-array/spartan/README.md

 Tests can be run using nosetests `pip install --user nose`.

+    pip install --user nose
     nosetests tests/

-There are a few benchmarks to test performance as well:
+There are a few benchmarks for performance testing, see

-    python benchmarks/benchmark_*.py
+    tests/benchmark_*.py